Cervical Cancer Screening

 WHAT IS CERVICAL CANCER?

+Cervical cancer is a type of cancer that occurs in the cells of the cervix – the lower part of the uterus that connects to the vagina.
 Cervical cancer is the 2nd most common female cancer in women aged 15 to 65 years.

 Early stage cervical cancer generally produces no signs or symptoms.